David Fair: Labor and AIDS Activism

-Children’s Services and Advocacy
+Children's Services and Advocacy

 Fair left We The People in 1996, stating that he was exhausted after 16 years of working in HIV/AIDS services.
 He was appointed by Philadelphia Health Commissioner Estelle Richman to a position managing a federal grant for a school-based mental health program in nine South Philadelphia schools, which he eventually expanded to over 100 public schools in the Philadelphia School District.
-In 2000, newly elected Philadelphia Mayor John F. Street appointed him to a newly created position, Director of Community-Based Prevention Services(CBPS), for the Philadelphia Department of Human Services (DHS), which ran the city's child welfare services.
+In 2000, newly elected Philadelphia Mayor John F. Street appointed him to a newly created position, Director of Community-Based Prevention Services (CBPS), for the Philadelphia Department of Human Services (DHS), which ran the city's child welfare services.
 CBPS became a new division within DHS, eventually growing to 85 employees with a budget of $96 million supporting over 200 community-based programs aimed at preventing child abuse, neglect and delinquency.
-During his tenure, Fair took a leadership role in efforts to reduce Philadelphia's high school dropout rate, co-founding Project U-Turn; started the Parenting Collaborative, the city's first large-scale effort to provide parent education and support services to high-risk families; expanded truancy and delinquency prevention services; and helped create a number of older youth programs, including the Achieving Independence Center (for aging-out foster youth) and the Achieving Reunification Center (for families seeking reunification with their children in foster care).
-Fair also salvaged with new funding a school-based social work and mental health program that he had started in the late 90s in over 100 public elementary and middle schools, which had run into funding problems.
+During his tenure, Fair took a leadership role in efforts to reduce Philadelphia's high school dropout rate, co-founding Project U-Turn; started the Parenting Collaborative, the city's first large-scale effort to provide parent education and support services to high-risk families; expanded truancy and delinquency prevention services; and helped create a number of older youth programs, including the Achieving Independence Center (for aging-out foster youth), and established the Achieving Reunification Center (for families seeking reunification with their children in foster care).

+In 2003, Fair was approached by several advocates for fathers involved in the child welfare system, with complaints that the system was insufficiently supportive of fathers.
+In response, Fair created a funding stream specifically dedicated to helping fathers of children in foster care, which aimed to help them improve their parenting skills and also connect to job training and other services they needed to provide for their children.
+Fair remains active in this area of work, helping to create several father advocacy efforts, including in 2023 a special commission of the PA General Assembly on "greater father family involvement."
+The Commission developed a series of recommendations to the state legislature on how state agencies can be more supportive of fathers engaged with public systems.